temenostech/temenos-platform-documentation/docfx_project/home/techguides/manage-workflows.md

 # Edit and delete a workflow
 Users can edit and delete workflows only if these are not assigned to a factory.

-- to edit a workflow click on the Edit button.
+- to edit a workflow click on the **Edit** button.
 In this phase you can change the workflow elements and connections.
 Click Update workflow once you finish updating it.

+- the **Edit Workflow** and **Delete Workflow** buttons are disabled for the Default Workflows

  ![](./images/workflow-edit-delete.png)